diogotavc/detpic32-playground/README.md

 This is a very empty repository for testing and playing around with the detpic32.

 > [!NOTE]
-> While these files can be useful for solving [AC2](https://www.ua.pt/pt/uc/15184) guides, solved exercises may not be included here.
+> This repository can be useful for solving [AC2](https://www.ua.pt/pt/uc/15184) guides, so I've decided to also put solved exercises here.

 ## Programs